Is it indigestion or chest pain? Knowing the symptoms of a heart attack can save your life.

 A heart attack is a medical emergency and needs immediate care.
-The first thing you need to do is call 9-1-1.
+The first thing you need to do is call for emergency medical services.
 Your survival chances increase with earlier emergency treatment.
 Heart damage can often be minimized or averted by immediate treatment.

 There are many reasons why people having heart attacks delay getting medical help.
 Some are fearful or in denial.
 Others are put off by complications or costs of the medical system, have trouble reaching their doctors, run into language or cultural barriers, or do not have access to care.
 But many people simply do not realize that they are having a heart attack.
 That is because the warning signs vary widely, and the symptoms can be unclear.

 The classic symptom is intense, central chest pressure.
 However, many people do not experience typical chest pain during a heart attack.
 Other common symptoms include: pain or heaviness in the left arm, nausea, shortness of breath, increased perspiration, a feeling of impending doom, or pain in the jaw, teeth, arm, or abdomen.
 It is especially common for women to present with symptoms other than chest pain.
 Symptoms may come on gradually and may be intermittent or vague.
 A small percentage of patients—particularly those with diabetes—experience no symptoms at all.

 If you have any concerning symptoms, you should let your doctor know.
-By asking questions about your symptoms and what precipitates them, your doctor may determine that the problem is minor; it might be indigestion or a pulled muscle.
-If a heart attack is suspected, your doctor will send you to the hospital for tests to determine if your heart has been damaged.
-But, if your symptoms come on suddenly and you think they might be due to a heart attack, call 911 immediately.
+By asking questions about your symptoms and what causes them to happen, your doctor may determine that the problem is minor; it might be indigestion or a pulled muscle.
+If a heart attack is suspected, you will be sent to the hospital for tests to determine if your heart has been damaged.
+But, if your symptoms come on suddenly and you think they might be due to a heart attack, call for emergency medical services right away.
 Time is precious when blood flow to the heart muscle stops, and your life may depend on how quickly help comes.